louis15187/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+  The main advantage of automating configuration with Ansible is you can move from the jumpbox into the ansible container very easily and navigate to others if the       ssh keys are updated.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker.io
+- Install python3-pip
-- ...
+- Install Docker Module
-- ...
+- Increase Virtual Memory
+- Download and launch the ELK container
+- Enable the docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.